-Bladder Training is one of the first approaches that can be used for treating urine leakage issues.
+Bladder Training for urinary incontinence is one of the first approaches that can be used for treating urine leakage issues.
 This is because it is non-invasive.
 Bladder training basically means establishing a regular schedule for using the toilet with set intervals between urinations.
 It might seem cumbersome to manage in the beginning but a few days of effort is all it’s going to take to get used to it.

 Bladder Retraining Technique

-For bladder training, a diary can be maintained to keep note of every time one has the urge to use the toilet.
+To start bladder training, a diary should be maintained.
+You must make note of every time you have the urge to use the toilet.
 The diary should also have entries when there is a leak.
-Using a diary as a guide and the following techniques will help one gain control over urination.
+Using a diary as a guide and then following techniques below will help one gain control over urination.

-Scheduling bathroom visits.
 Using the diary, you can estimate how many times you have to use the toilet.
 You have to try and figure the basic minimum of time and decide on the interval.
-For example, if you’re going to the bathroom every hour, schedule bathroom visits at every one hour, 15 minutes.
-Use the toilet at each scheduled time, whether you actually feel the urge to go.
+For example, if you’re going to the bathroom every hour, schedule bathroom visits at every one hour, 15 minutes or so.
+Use the toilet at each scheduled time, whether you actually feel the urge to go or not.
 Gradually increase the amount of time between bathroom breaks.
 This is help you become more aware of your bladder needs and over time will enable you to control it.

-Delaying toilet visits.
-When you feel the urge to urinate, hold it for another few minutes or so.
+When you feel the urge to urinate, hold it for a few extra minutes or so.
 Then gradually increase the amount of time further, until you can last longer.
 This technique will also help to get your bladder under control.
 The whole idea is to become aware of your bladder needs and then to control it.
 During this phase of training Pristine Life’s incontinence underwear will prevent wetting your outerwear.
 They are also useful when you have gained better control over your bladder.
 You can buy them here.

-Kegel exercise.
 These exercises help strengthen the muscles you use to stop the flow of urine.
 They can be done anywhere, anytime.
-It They were designed for women, but they can also help men with urinary incontinence.
+Though these exercises were initially designed for women, they can also help men with urinary incontinence.